Augmented Superfield Approach to Nilpotent Symmetries in the Modified Version of 2D Proca Theory: Nilpotent (anti-)BRST symmetries: geometrical superfield formalism

-where the superscript ($g$) on the superfield $\Phi(x, \theta, \bar\theta)$ corresponds to the superexpansion of this superfield after the application of GIR.
-It is clear, from the above equation, that:
+where the superscript ($g$) on the superfield $\Phi(x, \theta, \bar\theta)$ corresponds to the super-expansion of this superfield after the application of GIR.
+It is clear, from the above equation, that we have the following:

-We note that, ultimately, it is the combination of HC and GIR which leads to the derivation of a full set of the correct off-shell nilpotent ($s^2_{(a)b} = 0$) and absolutely anticommuting ($s_b\, s_{ab} + s_{ab}\, s_b = 0$) (anti-)BRST transformations for {\it all} the fields of the D-dimensional modified Proca theory within the framework of augmented superfield formalism.
+We note that, ultimately, it is the combination of HC and GIR which leads to the derivation of full set of correct off-shell nilpotent ($s^2_{(a)b} = 0$) and absolutely anticommuting ($s_b\, s_{ab} + s_{ab}\, s_b = 0$) (anti-)BRST transformations for {\it all} the fields of the D-dimensional modified version of Proca theory.

-\subsection{Lagrangian Densities: (Anti-)BRST Invariance}
+\subsection{Lagrangian densities: (anti-)BRST invariance}

 Exploiting the full set of (anti-)BRST symmetry transformations, we can derive the (anti-) BRST invariant Lagrangian densities (that incorporate the gauge-fixing and Faddeev-Popov ghost terms) by exploiting the standard techniques of BRST approach, namely;